|

 Judging

-by the standards set during the last few days of trail, today's
+by the standards set during the last few days on the trail, the

-section was a piece of cake.
-There were no long up or downhill sections.
+section today was a piece of cake.
+There were no long up or downhill

+sections.
 The only real problem was tall grass.
-The problem with tall grass
+The problem with

-is interesting.
-After a rain, and particularly after a heavy morning
+tall grass is interesting.
+After a rain, and particularly after

-take the parkway, but luckily I decided against it and remained
+whether I should take the parkway, but luckily I decided against

-a "purist."
-Some sections of the trail provided very slippery
+it and remained a "purist."
+Some sections of the trail

 Suddenly a guy in an International Harvester Truck pulled up and